 “What really matters is what you like, not what you are like….Books, records, films — these things matter” – Rob Gordon, High Fidelity

-Let’s face it, we’re all here for the same reason: we all love buying, owning, and collecting physical media.
-It’s true that you can access pretty much anything you want online (music, books, films, comics, go ahead), but one can’t help finding it all a little soulless and impersonal.
+Let’s face it, we’re all here for the same reason: we all love buying, owning, and collecting physical music.
+It’s true that you can access pretty much anything you want online, but one can’t help finding it all a little soulless and impersonal.
 According to The Guardian, about a third of people in the UK collect something, whether it’s records, stamps, football club memorabilia, or teaspoons.

-While there are obvious reasons for buying and collecting your favorite items, whether it’s albums, books, films, gear, comics, or posters – are there deeper reasons behind why we’re so obsessed with amassing, categorizing, and displaying stuff?
+While there are obvious reasons for buying and collecting your favorite items, are there deeper reasons behind why we’re so obsessed with amassing, categorizing, and displaying stuff?
 Do we even have a choice in the matter, or are we simply slaves to some innate urge?

-Social psychologist, Sam Gosling of the University of Texas in Austin and author of the book, Snoop: What Your Stuff Says About You, is interested in what the stuff we own, surround ourselves with, and put on display, says about our personalities.
-There are some items that serve as “conscious identity claims”, or items we choose based on how we wish others to perceive us.
-This could be things like our music collections, posters, books or comics we have on display as outward expressions of our personalities.
+Social psychologist, Sam Gosling of the University of Texas in Austin and author of the book, Snoop: What Your Stuff Says About You, is interested in what the stuff we surround ourselves with and put on display says about our personality.
+There are some items that serve as “conscious identity claims”, or items we choose based on how we want others to perceive us.
+Yep, that definitely includes your record collection.

-Another function of our possessions and things we surround ourselves with are “feeling regulators”.
-These are things that meet some emotional need – it could be an item that tied to a strong memory, something you associate with a special person in your life, or brings you comfort.
+Another function of our possessions is as “feeling regulators”.
+These are things that meet some emotional need.
+It could be an item that’s tied to a strong memory, associated with someone special to you, or that brings you comfort.
 For many, there’s a healthy dose of nostalgia tied to our collections, whether it’s remembering an earlier time in our lives, or an era we wished we had been around for.